-- An ecosystem services approach (drawing on existing evidence on ecosystem services relating to the Natura 2000 network) should be established as best practice and can help to identify potential beneficiaries to be targeted. - Development of web application based payment can address many of the practical issues with setting up payment schemes - Development through the National Parks could be prioritised- since they often have prior experience with visitor payback schemes. - Ensuring simple administrative procedures to reduce ongoing overheads and ensure financial sustainability - It can be easier to introduce payments schemes for specific attractions or in relation to significant upgrades or restoration which help to demonstrate additional visitor value compared to the situation prior to charges.
-This is particularly the case where the scheme is to be administered by a local authority or Statutory Body.
-Payback schemes may be most successful when resulting expenditure is on issues of most relevance to visitors.
-This may restrict the scope of application. - Visitor payback schemes are most effective when they involve a co-ordinated effort between the tourist industry, the local community and the environmental sector. - Image and brand is an important driver in gaining business interest to help administer visitor levies. - Review feasibility of establishing payback mechanisms on a site-by-site basis or on a network basis. - Source funding for feasibility studies and start-up costs.
-Potentially applicable funding sources include: - ERDF & EAFRD: accessed as part of SME innovation e.g. payback mechanisms and IT infrastructure; rural business diversification. - LIFE: access as part of broader applied research projects. - NRW: accessed where small scale funds are required for high level feasibility/scoping study for most promising locations. - Charitable/lottery grants: accessed via those interested in market mechanisms and conservation or directly via those with direct interest in a particular site. - Loan finance: requires robust business plan.
+Increasing uptake & integration An ecosystem services approach (drawing on existing evidence on ecosystem services relating to the Natura 2000 network) should be established as best practice and can help to identify potential beneficiaries to be targeted.
+Development of web application based payment can address many of the practical issues with setting up payment schemes Development through the National Parks could be prioritised- since they often have prior experience with visitor payback schemes.
+Ensuring simple administrative procedures to reduce ongoing overheads and ensure financial sustainability It can be easier to introduce payments schemes for specific attractions or in relation to significant upgrades or restoration which help to demonstrate additional visitor value compared to the situation prior to charges.
+This is particularly the case where the scheme is to be administered by a loca authority or Statutory Body.
+Payback schemes may be most successful wher resulting expenditure is on issues of most relevance to visitors.
+This may restric the scope of application.
+Visitor payback schemes are most effective when they involve a co-ordinated effort between the tourist industry, the local community and the environmental sector.
+Image and brand is an important driver in gaining business interest to help administer visitor levies.
+Review feasibility of establishing payback mechanisms on a site-by-site basis or on a network basis.
+Source funding for feasibility studies and start-up costs.
+Potentially applicable funding sources include: ERDF & EAFRD: accessed as part of SME innovation e.g. payback mechanisms and IT infrastructure; rural business diversification.
+LIFE: access as part of broader applied research projects.
+NRW: accessed where small scale funds are required for high leve feasibility/scoping study for most promising locations.
+Charitable/lottery grants: accessed via those interested in market Chanable/lottery grants. accessed via those interested in market mechanisms and conservation or directly via those with direct interest in a particular site.
+Loan finance: requires robust business plan. - Loan mance. requires robust business plan.